 We aim to build a club with a lasting legacy.

-Membership will be open to anyone who shares the aims of the club.
-All members will be expected to contribute to the on-going work involved in maintaining and enjoying a collectively-owned coastal rowing boat.
-Membership will be equal, and the aim is to finance the new build through individual memberships, invested in advance, as well as corporate sponsorship and sports grants.
+Membership is open to anyone who shares the aims of the club.
+All members are expected to contribute to the on-going work involved in maintaining and enjoying a collectively-owned coastal rowing boat.
+Membership is equal.

-The Club is a member of the Scottish Coastal Rowing Association, the international class association for the St Ayle’s skiff, and is also affiliated to Scottish Rowing, the national governing body of rowing in Scotland.
+The Club is a member of the Scottish Coastal Rowing Association, the international class association for the St Ayle’s skiff.

 We are a Scottish Charitable Incorporated Organisation (SCIO), charity number: SC047648.